terra-money/docs/docs/dev/spec-market.md

 This specific example is meant to be more illustrative than realistic.
 With much larger liquidity pools used in production, the magnitude of the spread is diminished.

-The primary advantage of Constant-Product over Columbus-2 is that it offers “unbounded” liquidity, in the sense that swaps of arbitrary size can be serviced (albeit at prices that become increasingly unfavorable as trade size increases).
+The primary advantage of Constant-Product is that it offers “unbounded” liquidity, and swaps of any size can be serviced.

 ### Virtual Liquidity Pools

-The market starts out with two liquidity pools of equal sizes, one representing Terra (all denominations) and another representing Luna, initialized by the parameter [`BasePool`](#basepool), which defines the initial size, $Pool_{Base}$, of the Terra and Luna liquidity pools.
+The market starts out with two liquidity pools of equal sizes, one representing all denominations of Terra and another representing Luna.
+The parameter [`BasePool`](#basepool) defines the initial size, $Pool_{Base}$, of the Terra and Luna liquidity pools.

 Rather than keeping track of the sizes of the two pools, this information is encoded in a number $\delta$, which the blockchain stores as `TerraPoolDelta`.
 This represents the deviation of the Terra pool from its base size in units µSDR.